This is the new beginning to my book, “TheSuzy Memoirs 1.0,” which is on track to converge into a final version before the end of 2021.

-My full name is Suzie Amanda Stonewall, and Suzy calls me by my middle name, but I’m not related to her by blood, either.
+My full name is Suzie Amanda Stonewall, and Suzy calls me by my middle name.

 I chose to join Suzy’s writing team because the facts about what her life has been like gradually became indistinguishable from open source software, and I signed up to be a supporter of TheSuzy’s full-mask political activities, not because I’m a communist or anything like that, but because I care about the human condition.